Coming soon

 Supplier extensions to two-sided marketplaces are certainly more common than consumer or employee extensions, but they are still the exception rather than the rule.

-In many markets, the merchants may be fragmented but the supply base may not.
+In many markets, the merchants may be fragmented while the supply base is not.
 In industries where one (or worse, both) sides of the marketplace are consolidated, a marketplace’s traditional value propositions of supplier discovery or buyer outreach are not needed.
-This dynamic rules out a bunch of industries, or portions of industries: aerospace, autos, much of oil and gas, medical-surgical, food distribution, and more.
+This dynamic rules out many industries, or portions of industries: aerospace, autos, much of oil and gas, medical-surgical, food distribution, and more.

 In addition, there can be a high cost, friction, and risk associated with using a new supplier.
 Average transaction sizes can be high, products may require testing and verification before use, and the buying process might involve multiple parties and bureaucracies.

-- Freight marketplaces: There are millions of shippers and almost a million carriers.
-There’s lots of excess capacity in the form of backhaul – and on top of all that, there is supply chain disruption.
+• Freight marketplaces: There are millions of shippers and almost a million carriers.
+There’s a lot of excess capacity in the form of backhaul—and on top of all that, there is supply chain disruption.
 No wonder this is such a vibrant sector!
-DAT, Uber Freight/Transplace, Convoy, Transfix and many others are fighting over this enormous market.
+DAT, Uber Freight/Transplace, Transfix, and many others are fighting over this enormous market.

 VSV to Marketplace

 Only a few VSVs have added a marketplace, but more are coming.
-CCC leveraged its footprint in auto body repair shop systems to build a successful online parts marketplace (case study to come).
+CCC leveraged its footprint in auto body repair shop systems to build a successful online parts marketplace.
 Cvent offers a registration tool for event organizers and a marketplace for matching hotels and event planners.
 Ariba has dabbled with marketplace-like concepts.
 Autodesk acquired Building Connected.
 We think these companies are only the beginning.
 Nearly every VSV that dreams big will start to build a marketplace.

 Share your thoughts